heybereket/heybereket/README.md

 I'm a software developer who is passionate about science, artifical intelligence, and open source.
 I am originally from Ethiopia however, I'm currently living in Toronto, Canada. <br>

+At the moment, I'm currently working on contributing to open source projects, learning better photography skills, learning more designing, and focusing on academics. <br>

 My interest in software development, and creativity led me to keep contributing to the community, and staying motivated each and everyday.

 #### I've worked with: